Ordinals

 Non-fungible Token (NFT)

-→A unique on-chain token representing distinct assets, rights, or collectibles.
+→A non-fungible token is a unique on-chain token representing a distinct asset, right, identity, or collectible.

 Block